nvlgzr/notion2svelte/DonenessTracker.md

 # 🐝 Tasks/Ideas

 - Catch errors when _notion2svelte_ components aren't found in $lib/notion2svelte in order to improve error messages.
+  Bummer.
+Can't do this one…
+  I'm not sure what I thought would help this before, but obviously _notion2svelte_ can do nothing (that I know of) to improve this…
+  `Error: failed to load module for ssr: /src/lib/notion2svelte/Error.svelte` …because it's coming from Vite, after _notion2svelte_ has left the picture.
+  The best thing that can be done is to…

+- Make it super easy to install a basic set of components (or 3rd party components). `degit`, perhaps?
 - Publish to npm
 - Create Guide
   - Specificy Component interfaces